Jade-Sillere/Doctolib-scraping/README.md

 ## 📦 Required Packages
 Ensure the following packages are installed before running the scripts:

-Selenium
+- Selenium
-Pandas
+- Pandas

-If they are not installed, simply run the following command in your command prompt. pip install selenium pandas
+If they are not installed, simply run the following command in your command prompt:

+pip install selenium pandas